FK Sūduva

 FK Sūduva is a Lithuanian professional football club based in the city of Marijampolė.
-Founded in 1968, the club competes in the A Lyga, the top flight of Lithuanian football.
+Founded in 1942, the club competes in the TOPLYGA, the top flight of Lithuanian football.

 The club has been playing in the A Lyga since 2002.
 In 2006, the club won its first trophy – the Lithuanian Cup, a feat they repeated in 2009.
 In 2017, Sūduva won the A Lyga for the first time in its history, and repeated the triumph in 2018 and 2019.

 The team's colours are white and red.
 The club plays at Marijampolė Arena in Marijampolė (capacity 6,250).